HarshitKhandwalia/twiterrr/twitter/DEPLOYMENT.md

-# Deployment Guide for Render
+# Deployment Guide for Railway

 ## Prerequisites
 - GitHub repository with your Django project
-- Render account
+- Railway account

 ## Steps to Deploy